 Farts are gross, yet occasionally funny, and ultimately an inevitable part of family life.
 Although farting might seem uncouth, the scientific consensus is that farts are nothing to worry over, and couples should neither shy away from nor feel ashamed of passing gas in front of each other.
 In fact, holding in farts might be an unhealthy practice, and it can definitely be an unsavory one — trapped intestinal gas can be reabsorbed into the bloodstream only to reemerge as bad breath.
-Ultimately, farts are sometimes just the GI system’s way of saying “I love you” — and everyone benefits from backing off and letting nature take its course.
+At the end of the day, farts are sometimes just the GI system’s way of saying “I love you” — and everyone benefits from backing off and letting nature take its course.
 Here’s what you need to know about farts and your health.

 Farts Tell Your Spouse That You’re Healthy